KCreate/charly-lang/index.md

 Only `Object`, `Class`, `PrimitiveClass` and `Array` can have an internal state.

 When you write `5`, the interpreter actually treats it as a primitive.
-There are no funny castings or object instantiations (inside charly).
+There are no funny castings or object instantiations (inside Charly).
-All values inside charly are boxed in heap memory.
+All values inside Charly are boxed in heap memory.
 When you write `5.times`, the interpreter searches for a primitive class called `Numeric` and checks if it contains a method called `times`.

 This allows the interpreter to reuse the same object for all primitives of the same type.